yonatanGal/ai_final_project/README.md

    z varies from 0 to 35 degrees (in celsius).

-   after running this command you'll get the best choice from out db, according to your chosen parameters. enjoy!
+   after running this command, the best choice from our db, according to your chosen parameters, will be printed. enjoy!